Something went wrong

 5.6M555,640

-2715 Worcester Number Two Heating Oil Companies Homeowners Can Count On
+2715 Worcester Number Two Heating Oil Companies You Can Trust

-With 582,115,837.988 gallons of heating oil delivered to Worcester houses last winter, the Worcester community relies on its 2715 oil companies when temperatures dip.
-Oil delivery can be summed up in two steps: First, an oil truck picks up oil at the nearest bulk fuel terminal (also known as a “rack”).
+With 582,115,837.988 gallons of oil delivered to Worcester houses last winter, the Worcester community looks to its 2715 oil companies to keep warm throughout the winter.
+Oil delivery has two parts to it: First, an oil truck picks up oil at the nearest bulk fuel terminal (also known as a “rack”).
 In the case of Worcester, two of the closest terminals are Sprague W in Springfield, MA and Buckeye in Springfield, MA.
-Then, the truck delivers the number two heating oil to homes and businesses throughout Worcester and the surrounding vicinity.
+Then, the truck delivers the fuel oil to residences and companies throughout Worcester and the surrounding region.